fakeid30/BlackpearlFAQ/FAQ.md

 ### Q: I just made a post, but it's not showing up anymore.
 What's happening?
 **A**: It's most likely either in the Approval Queue or already deleted due to breaking the rules or for having an improper format/missing stuff.
 The current system does not inform the poster about their post getting rejected.
-If you post something worthless, we won't even inform you in a PM.
+If you post something worthless, we won't even notify you in a PM.

 ### Q: Why is the like button not visible to me?
-**A**: If you are a new user, you need to post an [introduction](https://blackpearl.biz/intro/) to be able to get access to rest of the forum.
+**A**: If you are a new user, you need to post an [introduction](https://blackpearl.biz/intro/) to be able to get access to the rest of the forum.
 You can view posts but cannot react to them unless you post your introduction.

 ### Q: What is the meaning of "YOU HAVE INSUFFICIENT PRIVILEGES TO REPLY HERE."?
 **A**: This happens because you are in the "Registered" or "Boomers" user group and can not give likes or post replies in other members threads;
-If you would like access to these sections, you have contribute on the forum to get the Pirate tag.
+If you would like access to these sections, you have to contribute on the forum to get the Pirate tag.
 The Pirate tag can be purchased from the [shop](https://blackpearl.biz/shop/) for 75 pearls.

 ### Q: I purchased a BlackPearl Gsuite from the shop.
 Can someone help me figure out how to use it?
 **A**: You will soon receive credentials (mail and a temporary password) for the GSuite account in your PM from an Admin.
 GSuite is like any other edu/Gmail account; with unlimited storage and capability of making team drives!
 All you have to do is to log in to the Google account with the email and temporary password you were given and change your password.